IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

     (Required for new resource) The source CIDR block.
 The CIDR block 0.0.0.0/0 applies to all addresses.

-  direction (True, str, None)
-    (Required for new resource) Direction of traffic to enforce, either inbound or outbound

-  udp (False, list, None)
+  icmp (False, list, None)
     None

+  destination (True, str, None)
+    (Required for new resource) The destination CIDR block.
+The CIDR block 0.0.0.0/0 applies to all addresses.

   before (False, str, None)
     The rule that this rule is immediately before.
 If absent, this is the last rule.

-  destination (True, str, None)
-    (Required for new resource) The destination CIDR block.
-The CIDR block 0.0.0.0/0 applies to all addresses.

-  icmp (False, list, None)
-    None

   name (False, str, None)
     The user-defined name for this rule.
 Names must be unique within the network ACL the rule resides in.
 If unspecified, the name will be a hyphenated list of randomly-selected words.

-  network_acl (True, str, None)
-    (Required for new resource) Network ACL id

-  tcp (False, list, None)
-    None

   id (False, str, None)